openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 INFO: Server startup in 39030 ms
 ```

-After startup, the workflow-manager will be available at <http://localhost:8080/workflow-manager>.
+After startup, the workflow-manager will be available at <http://localhost:8443/workflow-manager> (or <http://localhost:8080/workflow-manager> if configured to use HTTP instead of HTTPS).
 Connect to this URL with FireFox.
 Chrome is also supported, but is not pre-installed on the VM.

 If you want to test regular user capabilities, log in as 'mpf'.
 Please see the [OpenMPF User Guide](User-Guide/index.html) for more information.
 Alternatively, if you want to test admin capabilities then log in as 'admin'.
 Please see the [OpenMPF Admin Manual](Admin-Manual/index.html) for more information.
 When finished testing using the browser (or other external clients), go back to the terminal window used to launch Tomcat and enter the stop command `mpf stop`.